What Is This All About???

 As for my hobbies, I have several.
 I started hunting a

-few years ago and continue to do so on an off-and-on basis.
-I also play
+few years ago and continue to do so on an off-and-on basis, build and fly model

-a league after work, and I play poker several nights a week in a local poker
+rockets, bowl in a league after work and play poker several nights a week in a

-league.
-I'm also planning on getting back into Scouting when my schedule
+local poker league.
+I'm also planning on getting back into Scouting when my

 That's pretty much it for me.
 If you want to discover